DucManhPhan/DucManhPhan.github.io/_post_preparation/2019-12-07-Using-wait-notify-in-synchronized-method-block-of-Multithreading-Java.md

 2. ```notify()``` method

-    ```java

-    ```
+    Like the ```wait()``` method, ```notify()``` method can only be called by the thread which owns the monitor for the object on which ```notify()``` is being called else an illegal monitor exception is thrown.

+    The ```notify()``` method will awaken one of the threads in the associated wait queue.

+    However, this thread will not be scheduled for execution immediately and will compete with other active threads that are trying to synchronize on the same object.
+The thread which executed notify will also need to give up the object's monitor, before any one of the competing threads can acquire the monitor and proceed forward.

     Note:
-    - Nothing happends to the current thread that calls notify() method, it continues to run until it's natural end.
+    - Nothing happends to the current thread that calls ```notify()``` method, it continues to run until it's natural end.

         The ```wait()``` and ```notify()``` methods must be called within a synchronized context.
 As soon as the synchronized block that contains the ```notify()``` call finishes, the lock is then available and the block containing the ```wait()``` call in another thread can then continue.

-        Calling notify simply moves the waiting thread back into the runnable thread pool.
+        Calling ```notify()``` method simply moves the waiting thread back into the runnable thread pool.
 That thread can then continue as soon as the lock is available.